blay/blay.se/edgeryders.markdown

 not approached from the perspective of being a citizen within an abstract political entity such as a nation or Europe.
-One can however find the European perspective as motivation from the part of the organizers of Edgeryders [see for example the blog post @neweurope].
+One can however find the European perspective as motivation from the part of the organizers of Edgeryders.[^82]

-The role of what Benedict Anderson called ’’imagined communities’’[@Anderson:ImaginedCommunitiesReflectionsOnTheOrigin:2006], such as Europe or nation states, seems to have been replace by communities formed around material connections and common concerns.
+The role of what Benedict Anderson called ”imagined communities”,[^83] such as Europe or nation states, seems to have been replace by communities formed around material connections and common concerns.
 Edgeryders come together as peers because a particular situation of